bmaansi/bmaansi/README.md

 - 👋 Hi, I’m @bmaansi
-- 👀 I’m interested in codeing and art!
+- 👀 I’m interested in web development and general problem solving.
 - 🌱 I’m currently learning javascript and html.
 - 💞️ I’m looking to collaborate on anything that could teach me more.
 - 📫 How to reach me: bhardwajmaansi@gmail.com